JaneJeon/self-hosted/README.md

 - [ ] VSCode Server?

 ## Infra
-Use https://www.terraform.io/docs/language/settings/backends/pg.html and https://www.terraform.io/docs/language/modules/sources.html#github to avoid using TFE, and also host Vault to host all secrets
+Use https://www.terraform.io/docs/language/settings/backends/pg.html and https://www.terraform.io/docs/language/modules/sources.html#github to avoid using TFE, and also host Vault to host all secrets.

+Instrumentation with Prometheus + Grafana, APM w/ Jaeger (backed by Elasticsearch), Logs w/ Vector -> ES.

+Use https://github.com/tricksterproxy/trickster to speed up prom + clickhouse queries

+Observability for the DBs?
+Esp. regarding perf...

+Auto-scanning registry w/ https://goharbor.io/docs/2.0.0/administration/vulnerability-scanning (backed by S3).

+Centralized Swagger UI

+Autoscale EC2 group, Amazon Linux 2 base (handles all auto-updates)

 ## Goals
 Describe all the services as docker-compose.yml, and basically have infrasturcture as code for everything - including ansible deployments - so that I can recreate all of this any time I'd like (and restore from backup more easily - just backup the volumes)